r3muxd/MonoGame/Documentation/tutorials/Audio_SoundEffectDev.md

 # Audio API Developers Guide

-This topic provides developers with information about the audio buffer format used by the XNA Game Studio Audio API.
+This topic provides developers with information about the audio buffer format used by the MonoGame Audio API.

 # Audio Buffer Format